michaelchisari/vmd/README.md

 **Description**

-VMD allows is a JS script you load onto an existing page to inject it with animations in real-time.
-Once you're done animating, you can export the animations into 1-for-1 Velocity code.
+VMD is a JS script you load onto a page to inject it with animations in real-time.
+Once you're done animating, you export your the animations into 1-for-1 Velocity code.

 Watch this tutorial for a full overview: [Coming Soon](http://ComingSoon.com).